Final Project Portfolio

 - Learning Focal Point: Revision.
 Your task is to revise this essay: go back and go further with your reading, your thinking, your writing.
 The revision should reflect substantial development and change, not merely editing.
 Revision involves taking a risk with your thinking and writing.

-- Proposal and Presentation: Further Reading.
+- Proposal and Presentation.
 To guide your revision, you will update your to-do list and propose a revised abstract for the final project revision and identify a writer from the course who you select as a mentor.
 You will also identify one key rhetorical or logical element of your writing and one grammatical or stylistic element of writing that you will revise and improve.
 To conduct this further reading, consult resources such as Guide to Grammar and Writing, Purdue OWL, and others listed on right side of this blog.
-To identify these rhetorical, logical, and grammatical elements of composition, refer back to our Rubric and the Keywords from the course.
+To identify these rhetorical, logical, and grammatical elements of composition, refer back to our Rubric and the keywords and concepts from our readings (Rewriting especially) and our class discussions.
 You will post to your blog a Proposal (300-500 words) that includes the following:

 - rhetorical/logical element of your writing you will develop: with guidelines, examples to explain; provide a link/citation to the resource